httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Upload-Offset: 200
 ~~~

-The client MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a server error status code between 500 and 599 (inclusive) is received.
-The client SHOULD NOT automatically retry if a client error status code between 400 and 499 (inclusive) is received.
+The client MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a 5xx (Server Error) status code is received.
+The client SHOULD NOT automatically retry if a 4xx (Client Error) status code is received.

 # Upload Cancellation {#upload-cancellation}